couchbasecloud/terraform-provider-couchbase-capella/examples/getting_started/README.md

 7. Create a new database credential in the newly created cluster.
 8. Add a new allowlist to the cluster.
 9. Create a new bucket in the cluster.
+10. Create a new sample bucket in the cluster.
-10. Create a new app service in the cluster.
+11. Create a new app service in the cluster.
-11. Create a new scope in the bucket of the cluster.
+12. Create a new scope in the bucket of the cluster.
-12. Create a new collection in the scope of a bucket.
+13. Create a new collection in the scope of a bucket.

 ## Pre-Requisites:

 Make sure you have followed the pre-requisite steps from the parent readme that builds the binary and stores the path in a .terraformrc file.

-### Variables file.
+### Variables file

 - Copy the `terraform.template.tfvars` file to `terraform.tfvars` file in the same directory
 - Create 1 V4 API key in your organization using the Capella UI.